 Japanese kitchen knives have become a favorite among both amateur and professional chefs worldwide.
 Their super sharp, thin, and lightweight blades make preparing food easier and more enjoyable.
 But, what is the best Japanese kitchen knife?

-In this buying guide, my aim is to highlight the essential factors you want to consider before buying your own Japanese kitchen knives.
+In this buying guide, I will highlight the essential factors you should consider before buying your own Japanese kitchen knives.
 I will then give some recommendations of knives you can consider purchasing.
-Please note that this guide is meant for amateur, or at-home chefs.
-Hopefully, some professional chefs can also find some of this information useful when choosing a Japanese kitchen knife!

 Japanese knives can come in a huge range of prices…from around $50 to over $1000!
 Depending on your skill level, you want to spend accordingly.